three11/infinite-scroll/README.md

 # Infinite Scroll

-A vanilla ES2017 module for loading more items as you scroll the page down.
+> A module for loading more items as you scroll the page down.

 ## Install